Linear- and Multiple Regression from scratch

 b = b + (grad_b * -1 * learning_rate)

-Repeating this process multiple times should help us find the mm and bb values for our line for which any given prediction yy calculated by that line results in the smallest error possible.
+Repeating this process multiple times should help us find the and values for our line for which any given prediction calculated by that line results in the smallest error possible.

 Let's put all the pieces together and implement the Gradient Descent algorithm to find the best fitting line: